AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 The following prerequisites are required to start developing with Media Services with REST APIs.

 * An Azure account.
 For details, see [Azure Trial](https://www.azure.cn/pricing/1rmb-trial/).
 * A Media Services account.
-To create a Media Services account, see [How to Create a Media Services Account](media-services-create-account.md).
+To create a Media Services account, see [How to Create a Media Services Account](media-services-portal-create-account.md).
 * Understanding of how to develop with Media Services REST API.
 For more information, see [Media Services REST API overview](media-services-rest-how-to-use.md).
 * An application of your choice that can send HTTP requests and responses.
 This tutorial uses [Fiddler](http://www.telerik.com/download/fiddler).

 The following tasks are shown in this quickstart.

-1. Start streaming endpoint (using the Azure Classic Management portal).
+1. Start streaming endpoint (using the Azure portal).
 2. Connect to the Media Services account with REST API.
 3. Create a new asset and upload a video file with REST API.
 4. Encode the source file into a set of adaptive bitrate MP4 files with REST API.